 Soft Skills are more than ‘Likeability’

 According to Lia Garvin, Diversity & Inclusion Program Manager at Google AR/VR, soft skills are categorized as interpersonal and communicative competencies that lie within our emotional intelligence (EQ).

-It might sound fluffy to begin with that you need competencies that has something to do with emotional intelligence and soft skills, but it is actually one of the key elements in making yourself a better leader.
+It might sound fluffy to begin with that you need competencies that have something to do with emotional intelligence and soft skills, but it is actually one of the key elements in making yourself a better leader.

 Soft skills is not only about being a likable leader.
 You also need to have the skills to give difficult feedback to employees, be brave when it comes to making changes, be creative, and think outside of the box.

 There are four areas within EQ that can be worked with: Self-awareness, Self-management, Social Awareness and Relationship Management.
 And within those four areas, there are 12 soft skills and competencies one can work with as a leader (see the table above).

 Learning with Virtual Reality (VR)